Question : (Unedited)

 I hope you are fine.
 Thanks a lot for the sites you introduced.

-You had said The monks are the GUARDIANCE of the Dhamma (Buddha's teachings).
+You have left one of the questions I asked unanswered: “You had said “The monks are the GUARDIANCE of the Dhamma (Buddha's teachings).”

-How can they be the guardiance of the Dhamma if they are not allowed to defend the Dhamma?
+How can they be the guardiance of the Dhamma if they are not allowed to defend the Dhamma?”

-The Buddha was never a begger!!
+You have said “The Buddha was never a begger!!
 We refer the giving of "alms food" to the monks as Dana.
 They never come begging from us.
-It is our willingness to provide them with the daily sustenance.
+It is our willingness to provide them with the daily sustenance.”

 How can you tell the difference between a begger and a monk if they dress like each other?
 (This question is being seriously asked.
 Please don`t take it as a joke.)

-There were a lot of ascetics who wandered everywhere practising different forms of "spiritual ascetism".
+You have said “There were a lot of ascetics who wandered everywhere practising different forms of "spiritual ascetism".
 These people concentrated their whole lives in search of the "ultimate release".
 They lead a "carefree" life and the lay people would support them by offering them food.
 This was the way to follow when one wanted to find spiritual liberation.
-The Buddha merely followed that tradition and for good reason.
+The Buddha merely followed that tradition and for good reason.”

 A mistake, even if it becomes a tradition is still a mistake.
 For example marrying a child was an ACCEPTABLE TRADITION in Saudi Arabia 1400 years ago (Muhammad, the Prophet!!
 Himself had married a 9 year old girl named Aisha) But being a tradition doesn`t wash that mistake clean.